 - Start in Maleny, then drive through Montville, Flaxton, Mapleton, Yandina then Eumundi before approaching Noosa’s neighbouring region Noosaville.
 These first few towns make up the ‘Hinterland’ region on the Coast, which is a notoriously lush and green area.
 It’s consistently around 3-5 degrees cooler up in the Hinterland and it gets a lot of rainfall.
 As you can imagine, it has a huge wedding market.
 I’m even getting married there in August this year!
 (Did you know the word ‘Hinterland’ is actually a German word meaning ‘behind the land’, which makes sense… because it’s up the mountain range, behind the coastline.)

-- If you want the quickest and most direct way, you can also drive up one of the Sunshine Coast’s most hideously congested, boring and uninspiring main roads: The Nicklin Way.
+- If you want the quickest and most direct way to the Noosa fairy pools, you can also drive up one of the Sunshine Coast’s most hideously congested, boring and uninspiring main roads: The Nicklin Way.
 (I would avoid that like the plague if possible.)

 - Lastly, you can take the Bruce Highway.
 This is one of the only ways you can get from Brisbane to the Sunshine Coast and back.
 From Caloundra to Nambour the scenery is pretty same-samey.
 But luckily after Nambour, you’ll take the same road as if you were also coming from the Hinterland.
 The last 15 minutes of that highway is quite nice as you approach Noosa.

-Once you approach Noosa, you’ll notice it’s pretty busy.
+Once you approach the Noosa fairy pools, you’ll notice it’s pretty busy.
 The main street is called Hastings Street and it’s literally right next to the beach.
 Take my special Kaptain Kenny insider’s tip….. type ‘Noosa National Park’ into your navigator and leave the centre of Noosa.
 You’ll find a parking spot easier and you’ll see a really special little beach with hardly any tourists.